cosmos/developer-portal/ida-customizations/ida-course/quiz-week1.md

 The Exam Quiz is worth 10% of your Final Exam score.

 You are free to attempt the quiz now, or you can wait until the Final Exam period officially begins on January 4th, 2024.
+The absolute deadline for attempting the quiz is February 1st.

 </HighlightBox>